 As with any kind of art, the best thing you can do to improve your skills is to practice.
 There’s no better way to learn how to draw people.
 Use the concepts in the videos and articles above, and keep drawing whenever you get the chance.

 When you have questions, look around for drawing tutorials online!
-Joumana Medlej’s series on human anatomy fundamentals is a phenomenal resource for artists of all abilities, and there are tons of drawing courses on Udemy, Lynda, and other online learning platforms that will help you refine your craft.
+Joumana Medlej’s series on human anatomy fundamentals is a phenomenal resource for artists of all abilities.
+Take a look at the best drawing tablets if you need a new device, too.